 We let comparison steal our joy

-There are thousands of other factors that affect where you are and what you’ve done up until this moment in your life, and although those shouldn’t be used as excuses or crutches to avoid the hustle it takes to make it in this business (because it takes hustle… a lot of it), give yourself permission to use them to celebrate what you have achieved… and what you still can.
-Because if there’s one thing we’ve learned in this business, in any business, (heck!) in life, it’s that there’s not a finite amount of compliments, happiness or encouragement in this world.
-There’s an unlimited amount, and it’s ours for the taking.
-But as important as it is for us to take some for ourselves, it’s more potent and powerful when we share it with others.
+There are thousands of other factors that affect where you are and what you’ve done up until this moment in your life, and although those shouldn’t be used as excuses or crutches to avoid the hustle it takes to make it in this business (because it takes hustle… a lot of it), give yourself permission stop every now and then to celebrate what you have achieved, and get excited about what you still can… and will.
+Because if there’s one thing we’ve learned in this business.
+In any business.
+Heck!
+In life.
+It’s that there’s not a finite amount of compliments or encouragement in this world.
+There’s an unlimited amount, and we all need it, but it starts with giving it.

 So, we’ve got a challenge for you today, friend, whether you’re a photographer or not, and here it is: choose two people, one who’s where you were and one who’s where you want to be, and send them an encouraging message.
 Tell the first that you admire them and what they’ve accomplished, and you hope to be there one day, too.
 Tell the second that, even though they may not know you, that you recognize them.
 That you see them.
 That they’re doing a great job, and they should keep it up.
 You never know how much it could mean.

 We can all run farther when people are cheering for us.

 p.s.
 While you’re at it, go back to your first ever shoot, spend a few minutes looking at your first images, be proud of how far you’ve come and get excited about where you want to go next.
 We’ll be here to help you get there.